realityexpander/How_to_program_from_ground_up/05-Software.md

     > How a CPU Works
     >  - https://www.youtube.com/watch?v=cNN_tTXABUA

     - ### Common Assembly Language Operations (Mnemonics for Opcodes)
       >
       > - #### Jump  `JMP`
       >   - The "goto" statement of machine code
       >   - Changes the program counter (PC) to point to a different location in memory
       >   - Usually mnemonic `JMP [Label or Address]` where the operand is the label of the location in memory to jump to or a
       >     specific location in memory to jump to.
       >   - Also known a "branch" or "loop."
       >   - No limits to where the jump can go, it be anywhere in memory.
 If it's wrong, the machine will likely halt
       >     or do something unexpected, also called a "crash," "hang," "freeze," "fault," or "exception"
       > - #### Load `LDX`
       >   - Copies a value from a location in memory into a register (a tiny bit of memory that is part of the CPU)
       >   - Usually mnemonic `LDX [ADDR]` where X is the register to load into, and the operand is the location in memory to load from.
       >   - Also known as "fetch" or "read" or "get."
       > - #### Store `STX`
       >   - Copies a value from a register into a location in memory.
       >   - Usually mnemonic `STX [ADDR]` where X is the register to store from and the operand is the location in memory to store into.
       >   - Also known as "write" or "put."
       > - #### Move `MOV`
       >   - Copies a value from one register into another register.
       >   - Usually mnemonic `MOV X,Y` and an operand where X is the register to move from and Y is the register to move to.
       >   - Also known as "copy" or "transfer."
       > - #### Add `ADD`
       >   - Adds the values in two registers and stores the result in the Accumulator register.
       >   - Usually mnemonic `ADD`
       >   - Also known as "increment" or "plus."
       > - #### Subtract `SUB`
       >    - Subtracts the values in two registers and stores the result in a Accumulator register.
       >    - Usually mnemonic `SUB`
       >    - Also known as "decrement" or "minus."
       > - #### Compare `CMP`
       >   - Compares the values in two registers and updates the flag register with the result.
       >   - Usually mnemonic `CMP X,Y` and an operand where X is the register to compare with Y.
       >   - Also known as "test" or "equal."
       > - #### Conditional Jump `JNZ`
-     >   - The "`if`" statement of machine code, controls the flow of the program, branching execution to different
+      >   - The `if` command of machine code, controls the flow of the program, branching execution to different
       >     locations in memory depending on the result of a previous operation.
       >   - Changes the program counter (PC) to point to a different location in memory based on the result of a previous operation.
       >   - The results of the previous operation is kept in an ALU (Arithmetic Logic Unit) "flag" register.
-     >   - The "if" statement is the most important part of programming, it's the basis for all decision making.
+      >   - The `if` statement is the most important part of programming, it's the basis for all decision making.
       >   - Usually mnemonics:
       >       - `JNZ` (Jump if the register flag "Not Zero" is set.)
       >       - `JZ` (Jump if the register flag "Zero" is set.)
       >       - `JG` (Jump if the register flag "Greater" Flag is set.)
       >       - `JL` (Jump if the register flag "Less" is set.)
       >   - Also known as "branching" or "a conditional" or "loop."

   - ## Variables
-    ### BIG IDEA - "Variables" are just named values for memory locations used to store data, and easier for humans to remember and use.
+    - ### BIG IDEA — "Variables" are just named values for memory locations used to store data, and easier for humans to remember and use.

     - "Variables" are just named values for memory locations used to store data
         - Often called "fields," "attributes," or "properties."